Themistocles: Historical reputation

 Napoleon compared himself to Themistocles after the Battle of Waterloo, in his surrender letter;

+Royal Highness, – Exposed to the factions which divide my country, and to the enmity of the great Powers of Europe, I have terminated my political career; and I come, like Themistocles, to throw myself upon the hospitality (m'asseoir sur le foyer) of the British people.
+I claim from your Royal Highness the protections of the laws, and throw myself upon the most powerful, the most constant, and the most generous of my enemies.|Napoleon. (letter of surrender to the Prince Regent; translation).

 Political and military legacy

-Undoubtedly the greatest achievement of Themistocles's career was his role in the defeat of Xerxes's invasion of Greece.
+Undoubtedly the greatest achievement of Themistocles's career was his role in the defeat of Xerxes' invasion of Greece.
 Against overwhelming odds, Greece survived, and classical Greek culture, so influential in Western civilization, was able to develop unabated.
-Moreover, Themistocles's doctrine of Athenian naval power, and the establishment of Athens as a major power in the Greek world were of enormous consequence during the 5th century BC.
-In 478 BC, the Hellenic alliance was reconstituted without the Peloponnesian states, into the Delian League, in which Athens was the dominant power.
+Moreover, Themistocles's doctrine of Athenian naval power, and the establishment of Athens as a major power in the Greek world, were of enormous consequence during the 5th century BC.
+In 478 BC, the Hellenic alliance was reconstituted without the Peloponnesian states into the Delian League, in which Athens was the dominant power.
 This was essentially a maritime alliance of Athens and her colonies, the Aegean islands, and the Ionian cities.
 The Delian league took the war to Persia, eventually invading Persian territory and dominating the Aegean.
-Under the guidance of Pericles, the Delian league gradually evolved into the Athenian Empire, the zenith of Athenian power and influence.
-Themistocles seems to have deliberately set Athens up as a rival to Sparta in the aftermath of Xerxes's invasion, basing this strategy on Athenian naval power (contrasted with the power of the Spartan army).
+Under Pericles' guidance, the Delian league evolved into the Athenian Empire, the zenith of Athenian power and influence.
+Themistocles seems to have deliberately set Athens up as a rival to Sparta in the aftermath of Xerxes' invasion, basing this strategy on Athenian naval power (contrasted with the power of the Spartan army).
 Tension grew throughout the century between Athens and Sparta, as they competed to be the leading state in Greece.
-Finally, in 431 BC, this tension erupted into the Peloponnesian War, the first of a series of conflicts that tore Greece apart for the next century; an unforeseen, if indirect, legacy of Themistocles's.
+Finally, in 431 BC, this tension erupted into the Peloponnesian War, the first of a series of conflicts that tore Greece apart for the next century.

 Diodorus provides a rhetorical summary that reflects on Themistocles's achievements:

 What other man, while Sparta still had the superior strength and the Spartan Eurybiades held the supreme command of the fleet, could by his single-handed efforts have deprived Sparta of that glory?
 Of what other man have we learned from history that by a single act he caused himself to surpass all the commanders, his city all the other Greek states, and the Greeks the barbarians?
 In whose term as general have the resources been more inferior and the dangers they faced greater?
-Who, facing the united might of all Asia, has found himself at the side of his city when its inhabitants had been driven from their homes, and still won the victory?Modern scholars have endorsed this view seeing Themistocles as a quintessential leader and strategist able to transform the very polity of its city in pursuit of a naval theory of victory.
+Who, facing the united might of all Asia, has found himself at the side of his city when its inhabitants had been driven from their homes, and still won the victory?Modern scholars have endorsed this view, seeing Themistocles as a quintessential leader and strategist able to transform his city in pursuit of his naval doctrine.

-In 1851, botanist Johann Friedrich Klotzsch published Themistoclesia, which is a genus of flowering plants from South America belonging to the family Ericaceae and the name honours Themistocles.
+The South American plant genus Themistoclesia (named by Johann Friedrich Klotzsch, 1851) is named in honour of Themistocles.